sciZer0/7/v/README.md

 Also, for now, no one of existing blockchains is able to really implement the idea of **the native token with the stably-decreasing total-supply**.

-Plus, being a people's working system, each of existing blockchains has a lot of unsolvable technological and social problems (being fundamental) which are now and will most likely in the future also be preventing each of these blockchains from getting mass adoption.
+Moreover, each blockchain, being a people's working system, has a lot of unsolvable technological and social problems (being fundamental) which are now and will most likely in the future also be preventing each of these blockchains from getting mass adoption.

-This all also makes it highly-hard for crypto in general to achieve mass adoption.
+All these things together make it highly-hard for crypto in general to achieve mass adoption.

 This paper proposes an idea (set of ideas/solutions/approaches) on a revolutionary blockchain protocol that might really enable mass adoption for crypto in general, presenting — among others — the idea of **the native token with the powerfully-decreasing total-supply**.